mate-academy/js_employees_table_DOM/README.md

 Expected result of your code:
 ![Result](./src/images/result.png)

 Good luck.
-We believe in you!
+We believe in you!!!